jofreb/mlops_project/reports/README.md

 >
 > Recommended answer length: 100-200 words
 >
-> Example:
-> *From the cookiecutter template we have filled out the ... , ... and ... folder.
-We have removed the ... folder*
-> *because we did not use any ... in our project.
-We have added an ... folder that contains ... for running our*
-> *experiments.*
+> From the cookiecutter template we have filled out the main folders that contain the main files of every machine learning project: folder that contain the main python files to run the model, dockerfiles folder, .github folder to define the workflows for github actions and tests.
+We have added the following folders: wandb and .dvc to perform the data monitoring and data version control in google cloud.
 >
 > Answer: